gasparegas/trapdoor32/README.md

   * Authenticated JSON body `{ "ssid": "NEW_NAME" }`
   * Saves the new SSID into `/config.json` and restarts the SoftAP

-### Example Screenshots
-# TrapDoor32

-> Captive-portal phishing demonstrator for TTGO ESP32 with 1.14″ ST7789

-…

-## Admin Panel: Change SSID & Download Credentials
+# Admin Panel: Change SSID & Download Credentials

 Navigate to [`http://192.168.4.1/admin`](http://192.168.4.1/admin) (default user `admin`, pwd `1234`) to: